gemc/docs/webPage/source/documentation/hitDefinition.rst

 FLUX Detector
 -------------
 A FLUX detector is a special case of sensitive detector.
-The hit definition for FLUX is different than the one above:
+The hit definition for FLUX is different than :ref:`the one above <hitDefinition>`:

-- different tracks will produce different hits, indipendently of their time.
+ - different tracks will produce different hits, independently of their time.

 In the same detector element, all steps of the same truck will form one "integrated hit".

 In the FLUX detector, each particle produced will then produce a separate hit (thus the name *FLUX*), while in normal sensitive detectors all particles within the same electronic timewindow will collect in one hit.

 Setting FLUX detectors in GEMC
 ==============================